True (The Nevers): Chapter Two: Molly

 In 1890s London, a woman of unknown surname named Amalia "Molly" (Laura Donnelly) works as a baker.
 Even though she prefers an industrious man named Varnum Dale, she marries an uncouth butcher named Thomas True because of her distressed financial situation from being laid off - bemoaned by her as "God, makes his plans."
 Her married years consist of long hours as a delivery person and many miscarriages.
 To complicate matters, some years later Thomas dies, leaving her with the twin burdens of a huge household debt and an imposed position of nursemaid to his aged ill mother.
 Molly hears about the now prosperous Varnum but realizes she has no chance to be in his life now because he's married and is expecting a child.
-All these depressing events culminate in 1893 with her committing suicide by drowning in the River Thames just as the Galanthi flies over London.
+All these depressing events culminate in 1893 with her dying by suicide via drowning in the River Thames just as the Galanthi flies over London.
 Through a Galanthi spore entering the dead Molly's body, the persona of the Stripe replaces the now deceased persona of the original Molly.

 Chapter Three: The Madwoman in the Thames

 Eighteen ninety-three authorities take what is believed to be suicidal Molly who is now actually the Stripe in Molly's body to an asylum with her aggressive persona governing her behavior.
 The Stripe wonders what her purpose is in this time period, since she is the only human in this time period who knows about Galanthi spores.
 While in the asylum, she meets mentally ill and also spored Sarah (Amy Manson).
 The Stripe starts to get used to her new life, hiding her presence under Molly's name, Amalia True.
 While during medical care following a laceration, she and the asylum's physician, Horatio Cousens (Zackary Momoh), discover they both have powers after having been spored by the Galanthi and wonder about how many other people are now "touched".
 Doctor Edmund Hague (Denis O'Hare) arrives at the asylum, looking to investigate more about those affected by the alien event.
 Amalia meets with inquisitive and suspicious Hague and feigns ignorance and normalcy with respect to "turns."
 She then tells Sarah to be honest about everything to Hague, betraying Sarah to the unscrupulous Hague.
 Amalia starts practicing her time period-consistent manners and English accent to clandestine her real life.
-Eventually, duplicitous Lavinia (Olivia Williams) finds her and offers her control in her previously-designated "Orphanage"-building, where she will gather Touched people.
+Eventually, duplicitous Lavinia (Olivia Williams) finds her and offers her control in her previously designated "Orphanage"-building, where she will gather Touched people.
 She will share control with another Touched, revealed to be Penance (Ann Skelly).